-The WG extensively discussed the likelihood of such a string of events, taking into account the special nature of the selected IDNccTLD strings and its allowable variants under this policy meaningful representation of the name of a territory in script in which a designated language is expressed), scope of confusing similarity evaluation and inherent subjective nature of the validation.
+The WG extensively discussed the likelihood of such a string of events, taking into account the special nature of the selected IDNccTLD strings and its allowable variants under this policy (meaningful representation of the name of a territory in script in which a designated language is expressed), scope of confusing similarity evaluation and inherent subjective nature of the validation.

-However, the WG is of the view that given the unknow scope of confusing similarity issues due to the introduction of variants, the possibility for a review of the outcome of the similarity evaluation on a case by case basis by the similarity review panel and/or risk mitigation panel, and the review of this and other recommendations pertaining to the confusing similarity validation as part of the first review of the effectiveness and impact of the policy recommendations and its implementation a conservative approach of the similarity evaluation is warranted.
+However, the WG is of the view that given the unknow scope of confusing similarity issues due to the introduction of variants, the possibility for a review of the outcome of the similarity evaluation on a case by case basis by the similarity review panel and/or risk mitigation panel, and the review of this and other recommendations pertaining to the confusing similarity validation as part of the first review of the blocked variants), factoring in:

+- The likelihood of misconnection

+- Scalability, and

-Unforeseen and/or unwanted side effect.
+- Unforeseen and/or unwanted side effect.